charanya78/citi-tradex/README.md

 - Routes are configured based on controller mappings in app-routing.module.ts

 #### EXTERNAL SERVICES
-- For features like live price service, trade advisor and news, extrernal services hosten on AWS are invoked
+- For features like live price service, trade advisor and news, extrernal services hosted on AWS are invoked
+- These are mapped to our applicatiob by using url mappings]
+- These features are explained more in FEATURES section

 ## DATABASE STRUCTURE